Definition |

 Smoking

-- Medicines (eg, certain antibiotics and pain medicines)
+- Medications such as certain antibiotics and pain medications

 - Family history of kidney problems